25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 const output = myTag`That ${person} is a ${age}.`;

 console.log(output);
-// That Mike is a youngster.
+// That Mike is a youngster
 ```

 ## Array